Thilash/Inventory-Management-App/README.md

 #Run command:
 **$pipenv install flask flask-sqlalchemy flask-marshmallow marshmallow-sqlalchemy**

+#If the program says importError with flask-sqlalchemy you need to select the correct version of python
+**#In command palette: Python: Select Interpretar
+#Select the correct version (usually recommended)**

 #You can now run the app through vscode run or using the following command in terminal:
 #Run command:
 **$python3 app.py**

-#Go to your browser and type http://localhost:5000/data/create and all instructions can be found on the website from there
+#Go to your browser and type http://localhost:5000/data/create and all instructions can be found on how to test website from there